mats-mulder/hein-daanen/content/pages.md

       Leiden</p></li><li><p>1985 - 1986 Teacher in Neurophysiology and Computer Science
       at the Academy for Physical Therapy in Breda and Leiden</p></li></ul><p><strong>Relevant Professional Affiliations:</strong></p><ul><li><p>Member of the scientific committee
-      of the 5th international congres on soldiers'' physical performance Quebec City 2020</p></li><li><p>Chair of the 2019 International Conference on Environmental Ergonomics</p></li><li><p>Lead auditor of Textile research group of Saxion University (dec 2016)</p></li><li><p>Chair of NATO Research &amp; Technology group HFM-266 on ''3D body scanning and logistics''</p></li><li><p>Member of the editorial
+      of the 5th international congress on soldiers'' physical performance Quebec City 2020</p></li><li><p>Chair of the 2019 International Conference on Environmental Ergonomics</p></li><li><p>Lead auditor of Textile research group of Saxion University (dec 2016)</p></li><li><p>Chair of NATO Research &amp; Technology group HFM-266 on ''3D body scanning and logistics''</p></li><li><p>Member of the editorial